This article was updated on October 1, 2018.

 1. Outsource Early On

 "I wanted to do everything myself," says Jesse Harrison, founder and CEO of Los Angeles-based Zeus Legal Funding, about starting his firm.
 "I did not believe in division of labor."
-And now, looking back, he realizes that this may not have been the best approach.
+Looking back, he realizes this may not have been the best approach.
 "Having this attitude slowed me down and made it harder to grow," he says.
-"If I could go back, I would focus on managing the business, and I would outsource all the tedious tasks that [took] away from my productivity."
+"If I could go back, I'd focus on managing the business, and I would outsource all the tedious tasks that [took] away from my productivity."

 2. Don't Be Afraid to Fire Employees Who Don't Have the Necessary Qualifications

 One of the advantages of a small-but-growing business is that employees tend to develop close relationships with one another.
 However, those bonds can also be detrimental, as Mario Almonte, managing partner of New York City-based Herman & Almonte Public Relations, now sees.
 Small business owners are often reluctant to fire employees, even when that's what's best for their company.
 Almonte now recognizes that.
 "Too often, I gave people who clearly were less-than-qualified too many chances, creating a great deal more work for their co-workers, who resented the situation," he admits.

 3. Find What Works for You and Stick With It

 Newer businesses often exert considerable energy and resources to fix what's not working.
 Clare Tattersall, designer at Primrose & Wilde fashion label in New York City, quickly realized that focusing on your weaknesses is not as effective as focusing on your strengths.
 "Don't look at what is going wrong," she advises.
 "Look at what is going right and run with that.
 Success is finding what works for you and doing it."

 4. Don't Give Your Expertise Away for Free